-- August 2 2:00 pm - Coffee with Scott and Tino at Pacifica Senior Living for the members of our DementiaWise™ workshops.
+- July 11 2:00 pm - Coffee with Scott and Tino will be held at Pacifica Senior Living for the members of our DementiaWise™ workshops.

-- August 8 4:00 pm - Tino is hosting an Alzheimer's and dementia support group for family caregivers at Artis Senior Living in Boca Raton.
+- July 15 2:00 pm - Tino is hosting an Alzheimer's and dementia support group for family caregivers at YourLife in Stuart.

-- August 14 11:00 am - Melissa is hosting a Parkinson's support group for people living with Parkinson's and family caregivers at the Mandel JCC in Palm Beach Gardens.
+- July 23 11:00 am - Melissa is hosting a Parkinson's support group for people living with Parkinson's and family caregivers at Palm Beach Neuroscience Institute in West Palm Beach.

 Dates and times are subject to change

 - 1st Tuesday of each month at 10:00 am - FAU Memory & Wellness Center

 - 1st Wednesday in January, March, May, July, September and November at 10:30 am - Barrington Terrace